uberkael/awk-yasnippets/README.md

-# awk Emacs yasnippet snippets
+# Awk Emacs yasnippet snippets

 A collection of `awk` snippets for the `Emacs` [yasnippet](https://github.com/joaotavora/yasnippet) plugin.